Tia Blake: Biography

-In September 1976, in Montreal, where Wallman was then living, she responded to a call from CBC Radio for local artists' songs, recording at CBC's studio a demo tape of three originals, including one for her father and another for an old boyfriend.
-The CBC producer found nothing usable upon playback, returning the tape to her.
-Wallman later provided backing vocals for the song "Boule Qui Roule" on Daniel Lavoie's 1979 Nirvana Bleu album.
+In September 1976, while living in Montreal, Wallman responded to a call from CBC Radio for songs by local artists.
+She recorded a demo tape of three originals at a CBC studio, including one song for her father and another for an old boyfriend.
+The producer found nothing usable and returned the tape to her.
+She later sang backing vocals on "Boule Qui Roule", a song from Daniel Lavoie's 1979 album Nirvana Bleu.

-Wallman graduated from Smith College in 1989, winning the Elizabeth Drew Writing Prize.
-Living in North Carolina, she became a freelance writer and editor.
-She published, as Tia Wallman, two pieces in Granta, the first of which was a memoir about a trip to Saigon with her sister, during the Vietnam War, to find her father who worked for the CIA, and the second appeared posthumously.
-In 2006, a comedy piece she co-wrote with her mother, Joan Blake, was staged at the 2007 New York Fringe Festival, lasting for 10 minutes.
+Wallman graduated from Smith College in 1989 and won the Elizabeth Drew Writing Prize.
+Living in North Carolina, she worked as a freelance writer and editor.
+She published two pieces in Granta under the name Tia Wallman.
+The first was a memoir about travelling to Saigon with her sister during the Vietnam War to find her father, who worked for the CIA; the second was published after her death.
+In 2006, she co-wrote a 10-minute comedy piece with her mother, Joan Blake, which was staged at the 2007 New York Fringe Festival.

-In 2011, her debut album was reissued on CD by Water Music, together with her Paris demos and CBC Montreal recordings.
-Having been described as a rediscovered lost album, it started to circulate as a cult record in the 1990s and 2000s.
-Wallman has been compared to Nick Drake, Nico, Sibylle Baier, Bridget St. John, and Vashti Bunyan.
+In 2011, Wallman's debut album was reissued on CD by Water Music, together with her Paris demos and CBC Montreal recordings.
+The album has been described as a lost or rediscovered album, and it circulated among collectors during the 1990s and 2000s.
+Commentators have compared Blake with Nick Drake, Nico, Sibylle Baier, Bridget St. John, and Vashti Bunyan.

-Wallman died at the age of 63 from breast cancer in Pinehurst, North Carolina, on June 17, 2015.
-She was buried next to her two brothers, Chris and Peter, in North Hatley, Quebec, Canada.
-The Tia Blake Collection is held at Wilson Library in North Carolina, comprising audio recordings, images, documents, and written works by Wallman.
+Wallman died of breast cancer in Pinehurst, North Carolina, on June 17, 2015, aged 63.
+She was buried next to her brothers Chris and Peter in North Hatley, Quebec, Canada.
+The Tia Blake Collection is held at Wilson Library in North Carolina and includes audio recordings, images, documents, and written works by Wallman.